openfoodfacts/search-a-licious/docs/reports/2024-06 thoughts on scoring.md

 * scripts can be declared in the config
 * we run a command to store them in Elasticsearch (removing the eventual non declared ones) ``
-* (maybe at startup we should verify that the scripts declared in config are in elastic search)
+* (maybe at startup we should verify that the scripts declared in config are in ElasticSearch)
 * scripts accepts parameters
 * as you call search API, you specify a script name (as in config) and provide parameters